Chiropractic Care Questions & Answers

 An x-ray study should only be undertaken if the chiropractor has a reason to believe that it will provide information prudent for further treatment options.
 The use of x-rays should be limited to cases when they are medically necessary, due to the associated risks of ionizing radiation exposure.

 If you are experiencing back pain, a visit to the chiropractor can help you alleviate your ailments!
-At Back Pain & Sciatica Center of Texas, we have back pain experts to help you relieve pain and reduce tension!
+At Back Pain & Joint Center of Texas, we have back pain experts to help you relieve pain and reduce tension!
 Contact our office today to get in touch with a specialist.
 To book an appointment, call us or visit us online!